Affirmation: I appreciate my parents for giving me life. I contribute to the love and support of the people I consider the family of my heart.

 Reflecting on both family structures expands emotional intelligence and empathy.
 It invites us to ask more profound questions:

-• What strengths came from my biological lineage that I can now reclaim or reshape?
+• What strengths from my biological lineage can I now reclaim or reshape?

 • What healing have I found through chosen relationships that help me become more whole?